 Funding comes from the Gordon and Betty Moore Foundation, the Sean N. Parker Center for Allergy and Asthma Research at Stanford University, and Bob and Kathy Burke.

 The Fellowship program is open to researchers from anywhere in the world who have completed their doctoral degree within the past three years .
-The call for applications for the Fellowship in Planetary Health will open in June 2020 and the two-year Fellowship will begin in late 2020 / early 2021.
+The two-year Fellowship will begin in late 2020 / early 2021.
+Apply here.